etherealevenings/reversi-site-skin-colored-tags/README.md

 # reversi-site-skin-colored-tags
 reversi site skin + colored tags

+COPY THE CODE ON THE NEXT PAGE (titled "the code") ONTO A NEW SITE SKIN!

-the bottom four code groups are for the colored tags; everything else is just normal reversi.
+the bottom four code groups (basically what's below) are for the colored tags; everything else is just normal reversi.

 .warnings a,